JustJoostNL/LoadAllWorlds/README.md

 If you have nice ideas, Create your own code and then you can create a pull request [Here](https://github.com/koningcool/LoadAllWorlds/pulls)

-Or join our [Discord](https://discord.gg/JT3jpCz) to tell your ideas!
+Or join our [Discord](https://discord.gg/JT3jpCz) to tell us your idea!

 # Commands